castorini/anserini/docs/runbook-ecir2019-axiomatic.md

 ## Runs with Random Seeds

-This is Figure 6 in the paper.
+These are plots in Figure 6 of the paper.

 ```
 python src/main/python/ecir2019_axiomatic/run_batch.py --collection disk12 --models bm25 --n 32 --run --random --plot